-Table 21: Sensitivity coefficients
+Table 20: Sensitivity coefficients

-Sensitivity
+Sensi tivity

 1% K = 28.42 cps

 1 ppm eTh = 1.96 cps

 1 ppm eU = 2.92 cps

-The sensitivities (Table 21) were determined over the Allentsteig (Austria) calibration range.
+The sensitivities (Table 20) were determined over the Allentsteig (Austria) calibration range.
 Concentrations calculated this way refer to an infinitely extended and permanently radiating plane.
 They may differ from the actual concentrations of the elements at ground surface, especially in areas of irregularly distributed radiation sources and under wet conditions.
 Furthermore, the presence of atmospheric radon may vary considerably during a survey.
-Radon can spoil radiometric data, in particular uranium concentrations inferred from count rates, because its radiation is detected in the uranium energy window.
+Radon can spoil radiometric data, in particular uranium concentrations inferred from count rates, because radon and uranium radiation is detected in the same energy window.
 Presently, there is no correction of the effect of radon radiation on airborne gamma-ray measurements implemented in our radiometric data processing routines.
 Absolute values of uranium concentrations indicated in the maps are therefore to be regarded with caution.